-Rajiv’s expertise is on Social Data Science with focus on developing novel methods or utilizing cross-disciplinary methods for analyzing information flow.
-Rajiv’s research work has appeared in Management Science, MIS Quarterly (MISQ), Information Systems Research (ISR), Production and Operations Management (POM), Journal of Management Information Systems (JMIS) and various peer reviewed conference proceedings.
-His work has received coverage in Austin Statesman, Medium, Forbes, Fortune, Dallas Morning News, Pittsburgh Post-Gazette, and more.
+RAJIV’s research has appeared in academic journals like Management Science, MIS Quarterly (MISQ), Information Systems Research (ISR), Production and Operations Management (POM), Journal of Management Information Systems (JMIS), and various other journals and peer reviewed conference proceedings.
+His work has received media coverage in Forbes, Fortune, Dallas Morning News, Pittsburgh Post-Gazette, Austin Statesman, Medium, and more.

 RAJIV received his PhD from the School of Information Systems and Management, Carnegie Mellon University.
 He received graduate degree in Public Policy and Management from Carnegie Mellon University, in Computer Science, and in Electrical Engineering, both from University of Southern California.
 He received an undergraduate degree in Electrical Engineering from Indian Institute of Technology, Banaras Hindu University.

 Not too long ago, my doctors at USC ( Dr Dennis Maceri and Dr David Ko) diagnosed me with an incurable hearing loss caused by weakening of auditory nerve, which is also called Mild Sensorineural Hearing Loss.
 Thus, I usually don’t hear the words whispered to me.
 My apologies if you asked a question verbally and I asked to repeat it; please either speak up or write it out.